-Table 4-4 below outlines the estimated costs of the various testing regimes to industry and includes the costs of hiring an acoustic engineer, foregone revenue from shutting down turbines to assess background noise and the cost to WEFs in terms of employee time and resourcing.
-All noise assessments will require an audit-verification to be undertaken by an environmental auditor.
+Table4-4 below outlines the estimated costs of the various testing regimes to industry and includes the costs of hiring an acoustic engineer and environmental auditor, foregone revenue from shutting down turbines to assess background noise and the cost to WEFs in terms of employee time and resourcing.

-Across the five testing regimes, the costs of regimes 4 and 5 are relatively small compared to regimes 1 to 3 at \$4 million and \$2.6 million respectively.
+Across the five testing regimes, the costs of regimes 4 and 5 are relatively small compared to regimes 1 to 3 at \$5.4 million and \$4.1 million respectively.
 They also represent much less than 1% of projected industry revenue in present value terms over period 2022 to 2031.

 For regimes 4 and 5, background noise testing is not required as part of ongoing compliance assessment and therefore industry does not forego revenue from being required to shut down turbines for an extended period.
 The costs of Regimes 4 and 5 mostly consist of the need to hire an acoustic engineer to undertake the noise assessment.
-The difference (\$1.3 million) between these two regimes is driven by the lower cost associated with testing only a proportion of the identified noise sensitive areas (i.e. the higher risk areas only), as opposed to the all locations identified for measurement during the pre-construction and post-construction noise assessments.
-In a practical sense, Regime 5 acknowledges that the noise limit margins may be much larger at some noise sensitive areas compared to others.
+The difference (\$1.3 million) between